-The wisest course of action is to hire a financial advisor to help manage your inheritance.
+The wisest course of action is to hire a financial planner or financial advisor to help manage your inheritance.
 An independent financial advisor will have an unbiased opinion about your financial status and offer you much-needed guidance and financial advice.

 To do this, you may want to keep the inheritance in a secure bank account for some time while you ponder over what to do with it, rather than frittering it away.
 After you’ve taken an extensive account of your financial standings, the money can be withdrawn and put to use.
 You should take your time and understand the process and the consequences before making any snappy choices.

-The inheritance money can be used to overcome the financial liabilities, save and invest for the future, plan a comfortable retirement, create a stable financial future for coming generations, and improve the quality of your life.
-It’s important to spend any inheritance sensibly and follow due considerations in deciding what to do inherited wealth.
+The inheritance money can be used to overcome the financial liabilities, save and invest the money for the future, plan a comfortable retirement, create a stable financial future for coming generations, and improve the quality of your life.
+It’s important to spend any inheritance sensibly and follow due considerations in deciding what to do with inherited wealth.

 First reduce any debt payments.
 You can put the rest of the money in a high-interest savings account as an emergency fund, spend the money or invest it in tax-free accounts.